SYMPOSIUM: "Futures Uncertain: Contemporary Art in the Age of the Anthropocene"

 Haldeman 41 (Kreindler Conference Hall)

-Art History Department, Dartmouth Centers Forum, Hood Museum of Art, Leslie Center for the Humanities
+Art History Department, Dartmouth Centers Forum, Hood Museum of Art

 This multidisciplinary symposium explores questions relating to landscape, the environment, extractive economies, and science stories in contemporary art.
 Participants include internationally recognized artists, scholars in anthropology, art history, earth sciences, environmental studies, Native American studies, and Middle Eastern studies.